 If you have no symptoms from your aortic stenosis, your doctor may just want you to have regular check-ups.

 Some people with aortic stenosis need an operation to remove the aortic valve and replace it with an artificial one.
 Another operation is sometimes done where your own valve is opened up with a tiny balloon.
-But this doesn't work as well as replacing the valve.
+This doesn't work as well as replacing the valve.

 Children with aortic stenosis can sometimes get their aortic valve repaired.
 However, if the valve is very abnormal it is better to replace it with a new one.
 Using a balloon to stretch the valve can help for a while, but over time the valve can become narrow again, meaning another operation might need to be done.

 You can read more about how your heart works.
 You can use Healthdirect’s Symptom Checker to see whether you should see a doctor.
 Or you can call Healthdirect on 1800 022 222 to speak to a registered nurse (known as NURSE-ON-CALL in Victoria).

 Last reviewed: July 2020